-Variable Valve Timing (VVT): On Variable Valve Timing JTS gasoline engines a check engine light that is accompanied by a lack of power, rough idle and stalling can indicate a timing related problem.
+Variable Valve Timing (VVT): On Variable Valve Timing JTS gasoline engines, a check engine light accompanied by a lack of power, rough idle, and stalling can indicate a timing related problem.
 Some engines have tensioners not long enough to compensate for slack in the timing chain.
-As this can be a prelude into much more dangerous timing failure, check this without any delay.
+As this can be a prelude to a much more dangerous timing failure, check this without delay.
 Code: P0016 (Cam-Crank Correlation)

 Crankshaft Position Sensor: Many Alfa Romeo engines seem to have a more-than-average failure rate when it comes to a crankshaft position sensor.
-The most noticeable symptoms are an intermittent misfire, engine cutting out or not starting occasionally.
+The most noticeable symptoms are an intermittent misfire, engine cutting out, or not starting occasionally.
 It can also cause various timing or alternator related codes.
-In most cases, the problem is very sporadic in the beginning but happens more often as time goes by.
+In most cases, the problem is very sporadic initially, but it happens more often as time goes by.
 Fault Code: P0335

-Boost Issues: Turbocharged engines, both gasoline and diesel, are prone to various boost related issues.
-This can be caused by various intake problems, such as broken hoses, a dirty air filter or blocked intercooler.
+Boost Issues: Turbocharged engines, both gasoline, and diesel are prone to various boost-related issues.
+This can be caused by various intake problems, such as broken hoses, a dirty air filter, or a blocked intercooler.

-Pulse width modulation (PWM): All newer Alfas have a pulse width modulation (PWM) controlled cooling fans, which enables continuous fan speed control.
+Pulse width modulation (PWM): All newer Alfas have pulse width modulation (PWM) controlled cooling fans, enabling continuous fan speed control.
 With time, a module in charge of this control can get damaged by moisture and corrosion, rendering cooling fans inoperable.
 Although this will not affect engine performance, it can still cause overheating.
 Code: P0480 related to cooling fan control.

-Intake Swirl Flaps: Other quite common, and potentially very dangerous problem on JTD engines are intake swirl flaps.
+Intake Swirl Flaps: Other quite common and potentially dangerous problems on JTD engines are intake swirl flaps.
 They control the intake geometry by opening and closing.
 With time, carbon buildup can obstruct the movement, sending the engine into limp mode.
 More importantly, flaps can even break off and fly into the engine, causing catastrophic damage.
 Code: P2009

-Multiair Solenoid: Some Alfa Romeos Multiair engines, which utilize hydraulically actuated VVT systems to control the timing and duration of intake valves.
+Multiair Solenoid: Some Alfa Romeos Multiair engines, which utilize hydraulically actuated VVT systems to control intake valves' timing and duration.
 The most common failure point is a solenoid within the multi air unit coming loose.
 This causes rough idle and even a misfire on the affected cylinder.
 Related Code: P1061

 In some cases, the Alfa Romeo check engine may flash on and off.
 A flashing CEL is a clear and definite sign of engine misfire.